-The development on WI-FI technology began in 1997, when the Institute of Electrical and Electronic Engineers (IEEE) introduced the standard 802.11 technology that carried higher capacities of data across the network.
-This greatly interested some of major brands across the globe such as the world famous netwrking giant ‘Cisco Systems’ or ‘3COM’.
-Initially, the price of Wi-Fi technology was very high but around in 2002, the IT market witnessed the arrival of a break through product that worked under the new 802.11g standards.
-In year 2003, IEEE sanctioned the standard and the world saw the creation of affordable Wi-Fi enabled device in masses.
+The development of this technology began in 1997, when the Institute of Electrical and Electronic Engineers (IEEE) introduced the standard 802.11 technology that carried higher capacities of data across the network. it greatly interested some of the major brands across the globe such as the world famous networking giant ‘Cisco Systems’ or ‘3COM’.
+Initially, the price of implementing Wi-Fi technology was very high but around in 2002, the IT market witnessed the arrival of a breakthrough product that worked under the new 802.11 g standards.
+In the year 2003, IEEE sanctioned the standard and the world saw the creation of affordable Wi-Fi-enabled device in masses.

 Software tools available for WiFi Monitoring

 The market is flooded with various Wi-Fi software tools.
 Each of these tools is specifically designed for different types of networks, operating systems and usage type.
 For accessing multiple network platforms, Aircrack-ng is by far the best amongst its counterparts.
 The preferred Wi-Fi software tools list for Windows users is KNSGEM II, NetStumbler, OmniPeek, Stumbverter, WiFi Hopper, APTools.
 Unix users should pick any of the following: Aircrack, Aircrack-ptw, AirSnort, CoWPAtty,Karma .
 Whereas, Mac users are presented with these options: MacStumble, KisMAC, Kismet.
 It is important for users to pick out a Wi-Fi software tool that is compatible with their computer and its dynamics.